-If you live in an extremely windy or cold climate, consider how well your plants are going to fare during the winter months if left outside.
+If you live in an extremely windy or cold climate, consider how well your artificial winter flowers are going to fare during the winter months if left outside.
+Consider bringing them inside and creating a nice winter holiday table arrangement. .
 Faux trees or flowers in a planter are often not as heavy as their live counterparts and can blow over in high wind gusts.

 Many plastics become brittle at low temperatures, making it easy for them to snap in two.
 Consider the materials your plants are made out of when deciding whether to leave them outside or bring them in for the winter.
 If the temps are going to be cold for a while, bring them in and store them in a cool, dark location out of the way.

-Whether you decide to leave your faux plants outside for the winter or put them in storage, taking good care of your artificial plants will allow you to enjoy them for years to come.
+Whether you decide to leave your faux outdoor plants outside for the winter or put them in storage, taking good care of your fake outdoor winter artificial plants will allow you to enjoy them for years to come.

 Let us know your favorite tips for cleaning and caring for artificial plants and flowers in the comments.